 - Gibson Les Paul Studio ’50s Tribute

 - Gold top, dark back.
 The most affordable carved-top Gibson Les Paul?
 Buzzes a bit—will fix.
-Great neck and (albeit somewhat smallish) frets.
+Great neck and (somewhat smallish) frets.

 - Squier Strat SE